junhuplim/Practice/systems/README.md

 ---
 ### Rate Limiting
-- act of limiting the number of requests sent to or from a systes
+- act of limiting the number of requests sent to or from a system
     - often used to limit the number of incoming requests in order to prevent DoS attacks
     - can be enforced at the IP-address level, user-account level or region leves
     - rate limiting can be implemented in tiers; for instance, a type of network req could be limited to 1 per second, 5 per 10seconds, 10 per minute